notCalle/ruby-tangle/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/notCalle/tangle.
-Pull requests should be rebased to HEAD of `master` before submitting, and all commits must be signed with valid GPG key.
+Pull requests should be rebased to HEAD of `main` before submitting, and all commits must be signed with valid GPG key.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License